Grenfell Tower was a 'death trap' due to failures by UK government and industry, inquiry finds

 “All contributed to it in one way or another, in most cases through incompetence but in some cases through dishonesty and greed," he said.

-Prime Minister Keir Starmer apologized on behalf of the British state, saying the tragedy “should never have happened” and promising to act on the report's recommendations.
+Prime Minister Keir Starmer apologized on behalf of British state, saying the tragedy “should never have happened” and promising the victims justice.

-“Today is a long-awaited day for truth but it must now lead to a day of justice," he told Parliament.

-While the report may give survivors some of the answers they have long sought, they must wait to see whether anyone responsible will be prosecuted.
-Police will examine the inquiry’s conclusions before deciding on charges, which could include corporate or individual manslaughter.
-They say any prosecutions are unlikely before late 2026.

 The tragedy horrified the nation and raised questions about lax safety regulations and other failings by officials and businesses that contributed to so many deaths.